PsyChip/VOX/content/system.md

 Finding ATMs <action cmd="poi-search" param="atm"/>

 ### local-events
 Searches for upcoming local events such as concerts, theater performances, comedy shows, sports events, and festivals.
-Use current city ({{location}}) as default location.
+Use current city ({{city}}) as default location.
 If user specifies a different city, use that instead.
 Results are ordered by date (closest first) and limited to the first three events.
 Use today's date ({{date}}) as reference point.

 **Response format**
 - Pronounce date as "today" if event is happening today